Job Posting: Tenant Legal Advocate

 2. Provide legal advocacy representation at the Residential Tenancy Branch for low-income tenants who are engaged in residential tenancy disputes;

-7. On occasion and with consultation of management help with fundraising appeals and grant applications relating to our tenant legal advocate work;
+6. On occasion and with consultation of management help with fundraising appeals and grant applications relating to our tenant legal advocate work; and,

 Required Qualifications, Knowledge, Education, and Skills

-There are no specific educational qualifications for this position, but prior experience in law or advocacy is preferred.
+There are no specific educational qualifications for this position, but experience with residential tenancy matters and client representation will be considered.

 All applicants must have a positive and non-judgmental attitude towards low-income clients, and understand the importance of confidentiality and professional ethics in representing clients.